Tobias-Kohn/pyPMatch/README.md

   `A` and `B`, respectively;
 - `12`, `'abc'`, `True` and other constant match a value if the value is equal to the constant;
 - `{ 'a': A, 'b': B }` matches if the value has an element `'a'`, as well as an element `'b'`, which match `A` and `B`, respectively.
-The value can be dictionary, but it does not have to be;
+The value can be dictionary, but it does not have to be.
+You can also check for specific elements within a list, say, using `{ 2: A, 5: B }`;
 - `{'RE'}` matches if the value is a string that conforms to the regular expression given;
 - `A | B | C` matches if at least one of the patterns `A`, `B`, `C` matches;
 - `[A, B, C, ..., D, E]` matches any sequence where the first three elements match `A`, `B`, and `C` and the last two